GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

 | The **JOB** is the most basic unit of work.
 It is a single calculation that needs to be done.
- For an orca calculation this would be the desired molecule and the orca input file.
+ For an orca calculation, the job would contain the desired molecule and the orca input file.
 | Each job can be in different stages depending on its process.
 | These stages go from *initialized* -> *submitted* -> *running* -> *returned* -> *finished*
 | Jobs only have information about themselves and their current status.

 | The **work_manager** is responsible for managing the jobs.
 It is the layer that interacts with the calculation module.
- In the beginning each work_manager is given a list of jobs and a single calculation config. (eg. a specific optimization *or* a single point calculation)
+ In the beginning each work_manager is given a list of jobs and a single calculation config.
+This config contains the settings for one specific operation (basis set, functional, optimization *or* single point calculation, etc.)
  The work manager will create all necessary input files and folders and submit the jobs via *slurm*.
  It then enters a loop to continually check and update the status of the jobs.
 | Prepare new jobs -> Submit jobs -> Check submitted jobs -> Manage returned jobs -> Check if all jobs are done -> Wait -> Repeat